Home » Guides » From Razz to HORSE: Exploring Mixed Poker Game Variants

 Omaha Hi-Lo 8 or better (O8b) is one of the most common components in mixed game rotations.
 Players are dealt four hole cards and must use exactly two in combination with three of the five community cards.

 This variant prioritizes low-oriented hands that can scoop both halves of the pot, making hand selection critical.
-O8b often rewards precision, patience, and deep understanding of equity dynamics.
+Omaha poker strategies typically reward precision, patience, and a deep understanding of equity dynamics.
 It’s particularly attractive to seasoned players, but beginners can still find it accessible with focused study.

 3. Razz

-Razz is a Stud-based lowball game in which the lowest five-card hand wins.
+Razz is a stud-based lowball poker game in which the lowest five-card hand wins.
 Because aces are low and straights and flushes don’t count against you, the best possible hand is A-2-3-4-5.

 The game tests your ability to track visible cards and read opponent tendencies.
+It’s also a fun type of poker you can play with friends.
 Players should favor starting hands with unpaired low cards and adjust aggression based on visible high cards in other players’ hands.
 As part of the mixed rotation, it’s also discussed in many popular mixed poker formats.
 You can learn how to master mixed games in poker with our guide.

 4. Seven-Card Stud